GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-76/index.md

 * More frequent [updates of WebAPKs](#update-webapk).
 * And plenty [more](#more).

-I’m [Pete LePage](https://twitter.com/petele), let’s dive in and see what’s new for developers in Chrome 76!
+I'm [Pete LePage](https://twitter.com/petele), let's dive in and see what's new for developers in Chrome 76!

 ## PWA Omnibox Install Button {: #pwa-install }